Just Say NO to Gel Manicures

 (I have also tried Shellac — I do not find a big difference between the two.
 When I say “gel manicure,” I am referring to gel or Shellac.)

 At first, it wasn’t so bad.
 I mean, I knew it couldn’t be good for you.
-I know the UV lights are associated with cancer, and if the nail polish itself doesn’t wreck havoc on your delicate nails, the removal process sure does.
+I’ve heard that the UV lights may be a cancer risk, and if the nail polish itself doesn’t wreck havoc on your delicate nails, the removal process sure does.
 (To remove gel nail polish, they soak your nails in acetone for about 15 minutes and then if it doesn’t peel right off – as it is supposed to, but rarely does – then they use a sharp instrument to pry it off, and then oftentimes file your nails down, trying to remove all the remnants.)

 Every time I go through this process, I sit there and think, This can’t be good.